Zöe Lucker

-Zöe Elizabeth Lucker (born 11 April 1974) is an English actress.
+Zöe Elizabeth Lucker (born 11 April 1974) is an English former actress.
 She is known for her roles as Tanya Turner in the ITV drama series, Footballers' Wives; Vanessa Gold in the long-running BBC One soap opera, EastEnders; Carol Barry in the BBC One school-based drama series, Waterloo Road; and Reenie McQueen in the Channel 4 soap opera, Hollyoaks.

 Education

 Lucker was educated at Huddersfield New College.
 She studied acting at Oscars Academy of Performing Arts in Huddersfield, and later at the Manchester Arden School of Theatre.